A wide range of counter-drone technologies comes of age

 THE RIGHT MISSILE

-Shoulder-launched or fired from a helicopter or ground-launcher, Raytheon's Stinger missile doesn't need to hit a drone to knock it out because it's equipped with a proximity fuze.
+Shoulder-launched or fired from a helicopter or ground-launcher, Raytheon's Stinger® missile doesn't need to hit a drone to knock it out because it's equipped with a proximity fuze.
 The missile can just explode nearby to do the job.
+Raytheon and the Army have qualified the Stinger missile's proximity fuze and will move it immediately to fielding.

 In January, Raytheon signed a teaming agreement with Department 13 International, a small, Maryland-based company, to develop and market counter-drone technologies for defense customers.